fynydd/carbide/README.md

 ## Requirements
 Currently, Carbide is built on .NET CLR 4.6.1, and references UmbracoCMS.Core 7.10.1.
 Depending on your use case, you could keep it at this version even with a newer UmbracoCMS verson, provided there are no real incompatibilities with Core.
 Ideally, you want to keep the versions in lock-step.
 So any Carbide solutions should be updated frequently, which is generally a good practice from a security standpoint.

+**NOTE: Turn on 64-bit IIS Express** in Visual Studio, or you won't be able to debug unless you set all projects to x86.
+This is due to *SharpScss* detecting which binary is being used based on compilation flags.
+It will default to x64 for "Any CPU" configurations.
+This shouldn't affect deployments to IIS, provided the app pool for the site isn't set to use 32-bit mode.

 ## Usage
 Simply include the git repo as a submodule in your Umbraco solution, and add a project reference to it in any other projects.
 You can also place the project into your solution, but you'll lose the benefit of a single source for Carbide updates.